basil08/jekyll-now/bookshelf.md

 	> A must-read eye-opener for every Indian.
 Gruelsome and vile in parts but starkly true in the whole.
 	> Sample this: "Being called a murderer: fine, I have no objection to that.
 It's a fact: I am a sinner, a fallen human.
 But to be called a murderer by the police! _What a fucking joke._"

+21. **The Selfish Gene - by Richard Dawkins**

+	> A classic story of gene and why we came into the picture of life.
+Dawkin's well-formed ideas litter these pages with ample grim examples from the bizarre kingdom of life.
+This book can change your entire perspective towards life.
+My best non-fiction read of 2020.
+	> Can't recommend this enough, notwithstanding whether you are into biology or not.

 [gates_read_list]: https://youtu.be/a47dqygseGo
 [wallflower]: https://www.imdb.com/title/tt1659337/
 [rosie_result]: https://www.goodreads.com/book/show/41018628-the-rosie-result